BIAS AND DISCRIMINATION PREVENTION POLICY

 Bias crimes, also called hate crimes, are criminal acts, including acts of violence, intimidation, and destruction of property, based upon bias and prejudice.
 Victims of bias crimes are intentionally selected, in whole or in substantial part, because of a belief or perception regarding the victim’s race, color, national origin, ancestry, gender, religion, religious practice, age, disability or sexual orientation, regardless of whether the belief or perception is correct.
 Crimes motivated by invidious hatred toward particular groups not only harm individual victims but also send a powerful message of intolerance and discrimination to all members of the group to which the victim belongs.
 New York State Penal Code, specifically the Hate Crimes Act of 2000, subjects hate crimes to prosecution and severe punishment.

-Bias incidents involve behavior that is motivated by bias based on race, color, religion, sex, sexual orientation, age, national or ethnic origin, physical or mental disability, marital or veteran status.
-These incidents do not involve criminal conduct such as assault, threats or property damage.
-However, bias incidents, such as racial slurs, may escalate from mere words to threats and ultimately to violence.
-Bias incidents may not violate the law, but may violate University policy prohibiting harassment and discrimination (see Harassment as defined in the Student Conduct Code).
-A Hofstra student who is found to have committed a bias-related crime is subject to disciplinary action that can include probation, suspension or expulsion.
-Any student charged with a bias-related felony is summarily suspended from Hofstra University pending the adjudication of those charges.
+Bias incidents involve behavior such as harassment or discrimination that is motivated by bias based on race, color, religion, sex, sexual orientation, gender identity or expression, age, national or ethnic origin, physical or mental disability, marital or veteran status, or any other characteristic protected by state or federal laws.
+These incidents do not involve criminal conduct such as assault, threats, or property damage.
+Such bias and/or harassment may, however, escalate from mere words to threats and ultimately to violence.
+Bias incidents may or may not violate the law, but may violate University policy prohibiting harassment and discrimination.